-To avoid covering the same ground over and again, the articles should be read in this order :
+To avoid covering the same ground over and again, the articles are presented in a series :

 - The Soviet Super-Soldiers team profile.

 - Vanguard (Nicolai Krylenko) character profile, part 1 (this here profile).

 - The Winter Guard team profile.